Harmonic Forms and Spinors on the Taub-bolt Space: The index of

 \subsection{Euclidean Schwarzschild}

 In this case the only non-vanishing term in (\ref{ithm}) is the second one \cite{Pope:1978ffa}.
 For $\mathcal{F} $ given by (\ref{escurvv}), using (\ref{esvarintoiy}) we calculate

 The absolute value of (\ref{indexcountes}) is equal to the number of zero modes found in Section \ref{eszm}, see equations (\ref{esdim1}), (\ref{esdim2}).
-As we discussed in the case of TB, only in the self-dual case $ q =p $ we can conclude to have found all the $L ^2 $ harmonic spinors.
+In the self-dual case $ q =p $ we can conclude to have found all the $L ^2 $ harmonic spinors, but otherwise we cannot exclude that an ansatz more general than (\ref{haresansatz}), (\ref{anses2}) could give other solutions.